Outlook down: Microsoft's email service failing to receive messages

 Email service Outlook appears to be suffering an outage, predominantly affecting users in the United States.

-According to data from DownDetector, issues began roughly an hour ago at 11am ET/4pm BST, preventing users from receiving messages or logging into their accounts.
+According to data from DownDetector, issues began roughly an hour ago at 11am ET/4pm BST, preventing users from receiving messages and, in some cases, logging into their accounts.

 Currently, however, the Microsoft status portal is reporting no issues whatsover, so it's unclear what is causing the problems.
 Neither has Microsoft acknowledged an issue via social channels.